Marcelo-Barella/cursor-sync/README.md

 ## Extension List

 On push, the extension generates an `extensions.json` file listing all installed non-builtin extensions with their IDs and versions.
 On pull, this file is written locally and a notification lists any extensions present remotely but not installed locally.
-Extensions are not auto-installed.
+Extensions are auto-installed/auto-uninstalled if configured.